FeatureBaseDB/featurebase/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have resolved any merge conflicts.
 - [ ] I have included tests that cover my changes.
 - [ ] All new and existing tests pass.
+- [ ] Make sure PR title conforms to convention in CHANGELOG.md.
+- [ ] Add appropriate changelog label to PR (if applicable).

 ## Code review checklist
 This is the checklist that the reviewer will follow while reviewing your pull request.
 You do not need to do anything with this checklist, but be aware of what the reviewer will be looking for.